 2. Information contained on sign/banner is not of a nature that could be construed as vulgar, offensive, graphic or outside of what the community standard would consider in “good taste."

 3. Hanging of signs/banners does not damage the building’s walls, paint, railings, etc.

 • Stoppage in Play: In order to keep play visible for those seated, all guests are asked to wait for a stoppage of play before leaving or returning to the seating area.
 Guests are asked to keep the aisles clear at all times.
 Emergency situations require that stairways be kept clear.
 Guests sitting or standing in areas other than their ticketed seat jeopardize the safety of others.

 • Strollers/Carriers: Baby bags are permitted, but baby strollers and baby carriers are not permitted.
-HP Pavilion offers the service of checking in baby strollers and carriers at all events.
+SAP Center offers the service of checking in baby strollers and carriers at all events.

-• Tailgating: Tailgating in the HP Pavilion parking lots is prohibited per San Jose City Ordinance.
+• Tailgating: Tailgating in the SAP Center parking lots is prohibited per San Jose City Ordinance.
 Violators will be cited and fined for having an open BBQ flame or open container of alcohol.

 • Throwing Objects: For your safety and the safety of others, please refrain from throwing any objects in the stands or onto the ice.
 Fans who do not comply will be asked to leave.
 The only exception to this rule is when a player scores a “hat trick” (three goals in a game).
 In this case, throwing of hats is customary and has been deemed appropriate.